nthai-resola/agent-development-kit-crash-course/smart-research-assistant/memory-bank/activeContext.md

   - Updated all agents to use the logger for important actions and decisions
   - Added command-line options to control agent logging settings
   - Created a test script to verify agent logging functionality
+- **Fixed Specialized Agents**: Corrected the implementation of the `Verification`, `Summary`, and `Analysis` agents to properly handle the `RunResult` object from the `pydantic-ai` library, resolving the errors that were causing them to fail.

 ## Next Steps